 This dataset is made up of mock marketing analytics data used by master’s in business analytics students.
 A great source for a marketing analytics project.

-This is a great dataset for surfacing actionable insights for animal shelters, including what factors led to successful outcomes for the animals.
+This is a great dataset for surfacing actionable insights for animal shelters, including what factors led to successful animal outcomes.

-Another FiveThirtyEight dataset, this one features survey data from non-voters in the U.S. A few project ideas are identifying key factors that result in non-voting or building a voting likeliness model.
+Another FiveThirtyEight dataset features survey data from non-voters in the U.S. A few project ideas are identifying key factors that result in non-voting or building a voting likeliness model.

 A sprawling dataset from Amazon, the Common Crawl corpus features crawling data from billions of websites.
 Check out the Example Projects page for ideas.

-This is a useful dataset for a sports analytics project.
-Featuring data on more than 20,000 matches, as well as individual stats from 2008 to 2016, this is great for exploratory data analysis projects on line-ups, team stats, wins, and individual player stats.
+This dataset is useful for a sports analytics project.
+Featuring data on more than 20,000 matches and individual stats from 2008 to 2016, this is great for exploratory data analysis projects on line-ups, team stats, wins, and individual player stats.

 This large-scale dataset, which was originally developed in 2018, features product information for more than 600,000 food items.
 Data includes allergens, ingredients, and nutrition facts, and there are a wide range of data analytics projects you can do with it.

-This is a useful marketing analytics dataset that features survey data from 2,500+ millennials.
+This useful marketing analytics dataset features survey data from 2,500+ millennials.
 The survey asked which social platform has influenced your online shopping the most.

 This dataset features Google Analytics metrics from Austin, TX’s website.
-This is a great dataset for working in Google Analytics or analyzing website traffic.
+This dataset is great for working in Google Analytics or analyzing website traffic.

 This dataset features more than 20 million metrics on Uber pickups in NYC in 2014 and 2015.
 This is great for an exploratory data analysis or analytics project, and you can gather insights into popular pickup locations, common trip routes, and the locations with the longest pickups.

-This dataset contains a wide range of economic and social indicators for countries around the world, including information about their GDP, population, and education levels.
+This dataset contains a wide range of economic and social indicators for countries worldwide, including information about their GDP, population, and education levels.

 This dataset contains salaries for roles in the data science field for the year 2023.
 You can group the data by domain, years of experience, and even by country of employment, allowing many angles for exploratory analysis.